-The selling stockholder may from time to time offer and sell its shares of our common stock offered by this prospectus.
-We have registered the selling stockholder's shares for resale to provide it with freely tradable securities.
-However, registration does not necessarily mean that the selling stockholder will offer and sell any of its shares.
+The selling stockholders may from time to time offer and sell their shares of our common stock offered by this prospectus.
+We have registered the selling stockholders' shares for resale to provide them with freely tradable securities.
+However, registration does not necessarily mean that the selling stockholders will offer and sell any of their shares.

 Offer and Sale of Shares.
-The selling stockholder, or its pledgees, donees, transferees or other successors in interest, may offer and sell its shares of our common stock at prices related to the prevailing market prices or at negotiated prices, in one or more of the following manners:
+The selling stockholders, or their pledgees, donees, transferees or other successors in interest, may offer and sell their shares of our common stock at prices related to the prevailing market prices or at negotiated prices, in one or more of the following manners: